FluentValidation/FluentValidation/.github/ISSUE_TEMPLATE/support-request.md

 <!--
 Please check the documentation at https://fluentvalidation.net first to see if your question is addressed there.
 If not, please fill in the following details so that we can help you.
 If reporting a bug, please make sure you include ALL sample code necessary to reproduce the problem, or include a link to a sample project that can be downloaded.
+Issues that don't provide enough information will be closed.
 -->

 **Which version of FluentValidation are you using?**